Grocery store worker narrowly escaped gunman's notice - WTMJ

 Associated Press

 BOULDER, Colo.
-(AP) — An employee of the Colorado supermarket where a gunman killed 10 people watched as the assailant opened fire, and she narrowly escaped his notice while joining with other bystanders in a desperate scramble to get away.
+(AP) — An employee of the Colorado supermarket where a gunman killed 10 people watched as the assailant opened fire and narrowly escaped his notice while joining with other bystanders in a desperate scramble to get away.

 “I don’t know how he didn’t see us,” she said of the suspect, who walked right by her before she ran into the King Soopers store and out the back.
 Newly fallen snow made people trip and slip as they tried to escape, she said, showing a large bruise on her arm that she said happened when someone stepped on her.